PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 ### Get an FSBL

 An FSBL (first stage bootloader) is required to start the boot process.
 The `images` folder contains a prebuilt FSBL for the ZC706.
 For other boards you should use Xilinx SDK to create and compile an FSBL.
-Consult the Xilinx documentation for this.
+Using SDK, create a New Application Project using the 'Zynq FSBL' template.
+[Consult the Xilinx documentation](http://www.wiki.xilinx.com/Build+FSBL) for how to do this.
+Use SDK to compile the FSBL project to an ELF file.

+vivado -mode
 ### Create a boot image

 We now need to combine the FSBL, u-boot, and the kernel, all into a single image.
 Again this is done using Xilinx SDK.